This post was edited on January, 4th 2019

 1. Assess Your Strengths

 As you create a personal brand, you need to look hard at the product: yourself.
 What are your personal and professional strengths?
 Are you committed to seeing a project through to the end, even if it's incredibly difficult?
 Are you a whiz at developing newsletters that convert leads into customers?
+Do you get along with everyone in a room?
 Take our talent assessment to determine where your strengths lie.
 The field of digital marketing is large, and it's important to find your niche within it.

 2. Develop Your Story